-Shipboard fittings may be selected from an industry standard accepted (approved) by the Register and at least based on the following loads:
+Shipboard fittings may be selected from an accepted (approved) industry standard by the Register and at least based on the following loads:

-- .1 for normal towing operations, the intended maximum towing load (e.g. static bollard pull) as indicated on the towing and mooring arrangements plan; - .2 for other towing service, the minimum breaking strength of the tow line according to IACS recommendation No. 10 (refer to Notes in 4.3.4); - .3 for fittings intended to be used for, both, normal and other towing operations, the greater of the loads according to 5.3.7.1 and 5.3.7.2.
+- .1 for normal towing operations, the intended maximum towing load (e.g. static bollard pull) as indicated on the towing and mooring arrangements plan; - .2 for other towing service, the ship design minimum breaking load of the tow line according to IACS recommendation No. 10 (refer to Notes in 4.3.4.4); - .3 for fittings intended to be used for, both, normal and other towing operations, the greater of the loads according to 5.3.7.1 and 5.3.7.2.